withassociates/livefield.js/README.md

 ### Data-template

 Your input also needs `data-template`.
-This should a jQuery-compatible selector for the element containing the template.
+This should be a jQuery-compatible selector for the element containing the template.
 Typically, this will be in a `script` tag as in the example above.